Yash11101/pps-practicals/README.md

-# this are the programs to practice for pps practical exam
+# these are the programs to practice for pps practical exam